Roan (village)

-Roan is a village in Åfjord municipality in Trøndelag county, Norway.
+Roan is a village in Åfjord Municipality in Trøndelag county, Norway.
 The village is located along the Norwegian Sea on the west coast of the Fosen peninsula, about 10 km south of the nearby coastal village of Bessaker.
 The Berfjorden and the island of Brandsøya lie just offshore of the village of Roan.
 Roan Church is located in the village.

-The village was the administrative centre of the old Roan Municipality prior to 2020 when it was merged into Åfjord.
+The village was the administrative centre of the old Roan Municipality prior to 2020 when it was merged into Åfjord Municipality.